Tanjava/RPSLS/README.md

 - HTML5
     - Used for structuring the content and elements of the game
 - CSS3
-    - Used for styling the game board and elements
+    - Used for styling the website
 - JavaScript
     - Used for implementing the game logic and interactivity